 SEAN: Also debuting is Sue and Tai-chan, which was delayed from a previous Manga the Week of, so let me go copy and paste.
 It’s another cat manga from the creator of Chi’s Sweet Home.
 This one runs in Be Love magazine, so seems more for housewives than kids.
 But… I mean, it’s still a cute cat manga.

-MELINDA: I love Chi, so I’d always take more cat manga from this creator!
+MJ: I love Chi, so I’d always take more cat manga from this creator!

 SEAN: In print?
 Living-Room Matsunaga-san 3, Something’s Wrong with Us 2, and The Seven Deadly Sins 38.

 Digitally, we get Abe-kun’s Got Me Now!
 2, Dolly Kill Kill 4, GE: Good Ending 7, Gleipnir 7, Kakushigoto 5, MabuSasa 4, Something’s Wrong with Us 3, That Blue Summer 7 and The Seven Deadly Sins 39.